gl-inet/docs3.x/docs/app/cloud.md

 If can't discover automatically, select "Manually add".
 All information can be found on the back of the router.

+PS: Input "MAC", "SN" and "DDNS" here just to verify that the router is really original/valid.
+DDNS feature and the Cloud feature are separate things.

 ![manually add device](https://static.gl-inet.com/goodcloud/docs/manually-add-device.png)

 "Bulk import" feature is for if you have many devices to add.